FlowsenAusMonotown/executable-jar-hello-world/README.md

 Simple project for building executable JAR files

-You find a executable ready JAR file in the "dist" folder
+You find a executable ready JAR file in the "bin" folder